how anti-epileptic drugs work

 Calcium ion channels

-Calcium ions, like sodium ions, are involved in sending electric messages through the brain.
-Calcium channel are particularly involved with sending a message from one neurone to another, by affecting the release of neurotransmitters (chemicals that help to send messages from one neurone to another) across the synapse, where two neurones meet and the movement of calcium ions in the receiving neurone.
+Calcium ions, like sodium ions, are involved in sending electrical messages through the brain.
+Calcium channels are particularly involved with sending a message from one neurone to another, by affecting the release of neurotransmitters (chemicals that help to send messages from one neurone to another) across the synapse, where two neurones meet, and by affecting the movement of calcium ions in the receiving neurone.

-AEDs that target calcium channels (such as lamotrigine and topiramate) work by blocking the calcium channels.
-This prevents messages being sent across the synapse from one neurone to another either by stopping the release of neurotransmitters or by preventing calcium entering the second neurone.
+AEDs that target calcium channels (such as zonisamide and topiramate) work by blocking the calcium channels.
+This prevents messages being sent across the synapse from one neurone to another either by stopping the release of neurotransmitters, or by preventing calcium entering the second neurone.

 One particular type of calcium channel, called the T-type channel, is involved in keeping the normal rhythm of brain activity.
 This channel is also involved in the specific brain activity that happens in absence seizures.
 AEDs that specifically target, and block, the T-type calcium channel (such as ethosuximide), work specifically on reducing absence seizures.

 GABA system and receptor agonists

 GABA (gamma amino butyric acid) is a type of inhibitory neurotransmitter in the brain, which effectively stops brain messages from continuing to be sent (switches messages off).
 GABA helps chloride ions pass into neurones, which affects the resting membrane potential of the cell and makes it difficult for the neurone to send messages.

 AEDs that work on the GABA system and its receptors are agonists (a substance that helps another substance to work better), and effectively increase the movement of chloride into cells, and increase the 'switching off' of messages.